James FitzJames, 1st Duke of Berwick: In the service of Louis XIV

 Louis XIV was in the habit of sending his marshals lengthy orders.
-In 1707 he wrote the duc de Vendome: "...it will be absolutely necessary for the Duke of Berwick to detach a similar proportion and to send a sufficient number of troops to the Elector of Bavaria..."
+In 1707 he wrote to Louis Joseph, Duke of Vendôme: "...it will be absolutely necessary for the Duke of Berwick to detach a similar proportion and to send a sufficient number of troops to the Elector of Bavaria..."
 The French allocated 75 battalions and 140 squadrons to the Rhine front, giving Berwick a comfortable numerical superiority.
-On 25 April 1707, Berwick won a great and decisive victory at the Almanza, where an Englishman at the head of a Franco-Spanish army defeated Ruvigny, a Frenchman at the head of an Anglo-Portuguese-Dutch army.
+On 25 April 1707, Berwick won a great and decisive victory at the Battle of Almanza, where an Englishman at the head of a Franco-Spanish army defeated Ruvigny, a Frenchman at the head of an Anglo-Portuguese-Dutch army.
 Five English, six Dutch, and three Portuguese regiments were captured with all the cannon and regimental colours.
 The defeat ended Allied hopes of putting the Habsburg candidate on the Spanish throne.
 Berwick was "the brave English general who had defeated the French" to confused Tories.
 After Almanza, Berwick was created Duque de Liria y Xérica (English: Duke of Liria and Jérica) and Lieutenant of Aragon by Philip V of Spain in 1707, and Duc de Fitz-James (English: Duke of Fitz-James) in the Peerage of France by Louis XIV in 1710.
 But in the meantime in July 1707, Berwick heard the Allies had left Maastricht and sent 34 battalions and 75 squadrons north to meet Prince Eugene's army.
 In the spring of 1708, a Dutch force raided Berwick's camp at Cenco, killing all the men in their tents, with Berwick expressing shock at the "barbarous" action.
-By July Berwick had caught up with Vendome's army at Oudenarde, but was yet to arrive, anticipating Vendome would retreat to join up his force at Gavre six miles away.
-But Berwick was at Givet on River Meuse when he heard of Vendome's heavy defeat.
-Berwick rescued 9,000 stragglers, using them to garrison Douai, and then moved Lille, where he prepared to be besieged.
+By July Berwick had caught up with Vendôme's army at Oudenarde, but was yet to arrive, anticipating Vendôme would retreat to join up his force at Gavre six miles away.
+But Berwick was at Givet on River Meuse when he heard of Vendôme's heavy defeat.
+Berwick rescued 9,000 stragglers, using them to garrison Douai, and then moved toward Lille, where he prepared to be besieged.
 However, the English arrived there first and managed to dismantle the defensive ramparts before he could reach them.
 Nonetheless, on 3 August, Berwick reckoned a siege was afoot, reinforcing the garrison with 20 battalions and 7 squadrons of dragoons with horses.
 Lille was a heavily defended and fortified town, important to King Louis.
 Astutely, Berwick realized Marlborough was trying to bring his battered army to battle, despite constant missives from Versailles ordering an immediate attack.
 On 22 October Marshal Boufflers finally gave up and marched out to Douai.
 But crucially, Berwick's army remained intact.